dpuelz/BicliqueRT/README.md

 K = 500  # total number of households, i.e., number of clusters
 Zobs_id = 1

-# Generate household-individual structure and experiment design
+# Generate household-individual structure and experiment design.
-# each column of Zprime_mat specifies an assignment, and each row represents an individual
+# Each column of Zprime_mat specifies an assignment, and each row represents an individual.
-# entries of Zprime_mat is either 0, 1, or 2, indicating individual's exposure
+# Entries of Zprime_mat is either 0, 1, or 2, indicating individual's exposure.
+# Here, an individual has exposure 0 if it's within untreated cluster;
+# it has exposure 1 if it's untreated but someone else in the same cluster is treated;
+# it has exposure 2 if it's treated.
 Zprime_mat = out_Zprime(N, K, numrand=1000)
 Z = Zprime_mat==2    # treated individual in treated households, "treated" Z_a = Zprime_mat==1  # controlled individuals in treated households, "spillover"